hk-speedrunning/Silksong.TimerMod/README.md

 A (WIP) mod to time things in Silksong

 Usage:
-- f8 to set the start scene
+- f8 to set the start
-- f9 to set the end scene
+- f9 to set the end
-- f10 to cancel the timer
+- f10 to toggle the timing method (from position to scene and vice verca

 These can be edited in the settings file, in the in the steam folder for silksong Hollow Knight Silksong/BepInEx/config/silksong_timer.cfg